 Board members meet roughly monthly, sometimes less.
-Typically, they meet on a Tuesday at 5.30pm in person; if need be, online.
+Typically, they meet on a Tuesday at 5.30pm in person or online.
 The Manager also attends the meeting as well as a representative from the Whau Local Board.

 Board reports are sent to members a week prior to the meeting and should be read beforehand, so that decisions can be made quickly on the night.